 Citable filing context

-BDX's research view summarizes recent SEC filing context, starting with mda_quarterly from May 7, 2026.
+BDX's research view summarizes recent SEC filing context, starting with earnings from Aug 6, 2026.

 | Filed | Item | Context |